 *Contributed by Trijit Mallick of Budget Travel Buff

-Joshua tree offers plenty of things to do for its visitors.
-If you love rock climbing, Joshua Tree is a paradise for you.
-There are more than 8000 climbing routes and a hundred of the natural gaps and neat rock formations.
+There are plenty of things to do at Joshua Tree NP.
+If you love rock climbing, you’ll find more than 8000 climbing routes and a hundred natural gaps and neat rock formations.
 Echo Cove has ample routes for the first-timers and advanced climbers.

 Channel Islands National Park